-Be your best Both sides important Build belief democracy or farce democratic autocracy from craigsbooks Grow expectation humanity in quarantine I am a consolidated personality I am not singular Initiative begets blessings Juxtaposition in life Manifest your abilities Man is not kind Own up to ownership Resolution is for life Right acton for right results spiritual stagnation what's morality? what's spiritual innocence?
+Be your best Both sides important Build belief democracy or farce democratic autocracy from craigsbooks Grow expectation humanity in quarantine I am a consolidated personality I am not singular Initiative begets blessings Juxtaposition in life Live a better life Manifest your abilities Man is not kind Motivational quotes by jasleen Own up to ownership Resolution is for life Right acton for right results spiritual stagnation The real truth what's morality? what's spiritual innocence?
 You are your potential

 We all have a double personality, also called a split personality.
 When you are meditating, all the thoughts that enter your mind without conscious permission are thoughts of our other half who is born, living, and determined to die with us, unless we can either amalgamate the second ‘me’ into a unified ‘us’ or mute the stranger who always try to push the me out of me.
 ‘Why didn’t I do that?
 Something stopped me’.
 ‘I had a bad feeling about it but something seems to make me do it still!’
 ‘Why did I not just shut up instead of blabbering on?
 I incriminated myself with my talkativeness.’
 ‘I want to lose weight but just can’t say no to food despite my resistance’, etc., etc. I am sure many of you share this experience of regret or confusion and even shock at your own decisions, actions, and words.
 We give our behavior various excuses like lack of willpower, lack of confidence, lack of motivation, and lack of willingness, and so on.
 In fact, all these phrases fit.
 We all have this ingrown opposition which we mistake to be stronger than us because we give it too much time without much analysis or challenge.
 This is a silent voice in the head, yet a deafening influence on our mindset.
 This voice echoes at all 3 levels of our abstract existence- the conscious, the subconscious, and the unconscious mind.
 The reason that the intruder has comfortably scouted inside the sanctity of mind’s most intimate apartment is: We willingly appoint this stranger as our closest confidante and remain totally unaware of its overpowering expanse.